-For this designated area there is 1 water sample available from 2005 and 1 biota samples available from 2008.
+For this designated area there is 1 water sample taken in 2004 and 1 biota sample taken in 2008.
 The shellfish mandatory and guideline values outlined in Table 1 were not breached in either of these samples.

-A faecal coliform biota result was also available from the MI for November 2008.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in this sample.
+Faecal coliform biota results were also available from the MI at all shellfish areas from November 2008, February 2009, May 2009 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was not breached in any of these samples.